lspiehler/pkiaas-docs/docs/iot-hsm/google-cloud-kms.md

 - **Key rotation**: *Not available for asymmetric keys*
 - **Duration of 'scheduled destruction' state**: *The number of days for which a key version remains in the "Scheduled for destruction" state after a request to destroy is submitted.
 During this time, users can restore the key.
 The value cannot be changed once the key is created.
 Default is 30 days*

+**Note:** IoT-HSM can manage multiple Google Cloud KMS keys, but the keys must exist on the same key ring because only one key ring may be configured per appliance.
+Additional appliances must be deployed to manage keys on more then one key ring.

 ### Create a Service Account
 In the Google Cloud Console, use the navigation menu to go to "IAM & Admin" > "Service Accounts".
 Click "Create service account" and provide a name, service account ID, and optionally a description for the service account.
 After creating the service account, assign it the following roles: